andacdurmaz/splitser/README.md

 2) ./gradlew bootRun
 3) run client/main (or use ./gradlew run)

+The admin login can be seen in the output of the server when you run it.

 Useful shortcuts in the project
 --In the start up page of the application
 1) Ctrl + E for creating an event